Usury: Medieval theology

 Outlawing usury did not prevent investment, but stipulated that in order for the investor to share in the profit he must share the risk.
 In short he must be a joint-venturer.
 Simply to invest the money and expect it to be returned regardless of the success of the venture was to make money simply by having money and not by taking any risk or by doing any work or by any effort or sacrifice at all, which is usury.
 St Thomas quotes Aristotle as saying that "to live by usury is exceedingly unnatural".
-Islam likewise condemns usury but allowed commerce (Al-Baqarah 2:275) – an alternative that suggests investment and sharing of profit and loss instead of sharing only profit through interests.
-Judaism condemns usury towards Jews, but allows it towards non-Jews (Deut 23:19–20).
 St Thomas allows, however, charges for actual services provided.
 Thus a banker or credit-lender could charge for such actual work or effort as he did carry out e.g. any fair administrative charges.
 The Catholic Church, in a decree of the Fifth Council of the Lateran, expressly allowed such charges in respect of credit-unions run for the benefit of the poor known as "montes pietatis".

 In the 13th century Cardinal Hostiensis enumerated thirteen situations in which charging interest was not immoral.
 The most important of these was lucrum cessans (profits given up) which allowed for the lender to charge interest "to compensate him for profit foregone in investing the money himself."
 This idea is very similar to opportunity cost.
 Many scholastic thinkers who argued for a ban on interest charges also argued for the legitimacy of lucrum cessans profits (e.g. Pierre Jean Olivi and St. Bernardino of Siena).
 However, Hostiensis' exceptions, including for lucrum cessans, were never accepted as official by the Catholic Church.